-Approximately 40 per cent of separations in heterosexual relationships are initiated by the woman.
-In these cases, sometimes the decision to separate comes as a complete surprise.
+Sometimes relationship trouble and separation comes as a complete surprise when initiated by a partner.
 Many men do not recognise the warning signs that their relationship is in trouble, or ignore these signs in the hope that things will get better.

 The experience of separation or family breakdown is distressing for all concerned.
-It is particularly devastating if you are taken by surprise and are not the one who initiates the separation – the person who initiates the break-up will usually experience greater distress beforehand.
+It is particularly devastating if you are taken by surprise and are not the one who initiates the separation – the person who initiates the break-up will usually experience greater distress beforehand leading up to the decision.

 - Communication is minimal and often negative